shelltutorial/shelltutorial.github.io/_posts/2022-02-28-install-ruby-rvm-jekyll-ubuntu.md

 header: Install Ruby, RVM, Bundler and Jekyll on Ubuntu 20.04
 ---

-Learn how to install Ruby, RVM, Bundler and Jekyll on Ubuntu 20.04

 Jekyll is a framework used to generate static websites and is written in Ruby.
 Users can host webpages using their own github repositories.
 RVM (Ruby Version Manager) is a manager used to switch among different ruby versions.
 It can switch from one ruby version to another ones inside your project folder without making a mess or breaking packages.
 It reminds the usage of PHPBrew.
 Bundler is a gem installer.
 It provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.